ckswilliams/modOpenREM/docs/skindosemap.rst

 * Phantom dimensions calculated from the height and mass of the patient
 * Data can be calculated on import to OpenREM, or on demand when a study is viewed
-* Skin dose map data shown graphically as a 2D image and a 3D model
+* 3D skin dose map data shown graphically as a 2D image and a 3D model
 * The user can change the maximum and minimum displayed dose; alternatively, window level and width can be adjusted
 * A colour dose scale is shown with a selection of colour schemes